-Abstract.
-Control of two basic ionization processes in dielectrics i.e. photo ionization and electron-electron impact ionization on intrinsic time and intensity scales is investigated experimentally.
-In our experiment, we use a modified microscope set up to irradiate the surface of a fused silica sample with a single shaped pulse resulting in nanoscale ablation structures.
+Nanoscale laser processing of wide-bandgap materials with temporally shaped femtosecond laser pulses is investigated experimentally.
+Femtosecond pulse shaping in frequency domain is introduced and applied to two classes of shaped pulses relevant to laser nano structuring.
+The first class, characterized by a symmetric temporal pulse envelope but asymmetric instantaneous frequency allows us to examine the influence of the sweep of the photon energy.
+In contrast, asymmetric temporal pulse envelopes with a constant instantaneous frequency serve as a prototype for pulses with time-dependent energy flow but constant photon energy.
+In our experiment, we use a modified microscope set up to irradiate the surface of a fused silica sample with a single shaped pulse resulting in ablation structures.
 The topology of the laser generated structures is measured by Atomic Force Microscopy (AFM).
 Structure parameters are investigated as a function of the pulse energy and the modulation parameters.
-We find different thresholds for surface material modification with respect to an asymmetric temporal pulse and its time reversed counterpart both showing a constant instantaneous frequency.
-However, we do not observe pronounced differences between up- and down-chirped radiation (i.e. symmetric temporal pulse envelope but asymmetric instantaneous frequency) in the measured structure diameters and thresholds.
+We find different thresholds for surface material modification with respect to an asymmetric pulse and its time reversed counterpart.
+However, we do not observe pronounced differences between up- and down-chirped radiation in the measured structure diameters and thresholds.